vism2889/Learning_Pytorch/README.md

-# Learning_Pytorch
+# Pytorch_Tutorials
 Repo to hold scripts, examples, and notes from Pytorch projects.
+Formatted in a way to help individuals that are new to Pytorch and ML concepts.